natemcmaster/CommandLineUtils/README.md

     Process.Start(DotNetExe.FullPathOrDefault(), "run");
     ```

 And more!
-See the docs for more API, such as `IConsole`, `IReporter`, and others.
+See the [documentation](https://natemcmaster.github.io/CommandLineUtils/) for more API, such as `IConsole`, `IReporter`, and others.